-China's Xi leaves for first state visit to North Korea
+China's Xi leaves on first state visit to North Korea

 Xi will be in North Korea for two days becoming the first Chinese leader to visit the reclusive country in 14 years, and could bring fresh support measures for its floundering, sanctions-bound economy.

-Neighboring China is the reclusive North’s only major ally, and the visit comes amid renewed tension on the Korean peninsula as the United States seeks to persuade Pyongyang to give up its nuclear weapons.
+Neighbor China is the North’s only major ally, and the visit comes amid renewed tension on the Korean peninsula as the United States seeks to persuade Pyongyang to give up its nuclear weapons.

-Xi’s entourage includes China’s two top diplomats and He Lifeng, head of the National Development and Reform Commission, state media said in a brief dispatch about his departure.
+Xi’s entourage includes China’s two top diplomats and He Lifeng, head of the National Development and Reform Commission, state media said in a brief report.

-While China has signed up to United Nations sanctions for the North’s repeated nuclear and missile tests and has said it is enforcing them fully, despite some U.S. doubts, it has suggested sanctions relief for the country.
+While China has signed up to United Nations sanctions for the North’s repeated nuclear and missile tests, saying it is enforcing them fully, despite some U.S. doubts, it has suggested sanctions relief for the country.

 China, engaged in a bitter trade war with the United States, has also defended its “normal” trade and business ties with North Korea.

+China may step up people-to-people exchanges to provide economic help without overtly breaking sanctions and as a way to extend humanitarian aid without offending North Korean pride, said Leif-Eric Easley, who studies northeast Asian security ties at Ewha Womans University in the South Korean capital of Seoul.

+“More experts may travel from China to support North Korea’s technical capacity building, and more Chinese tourist arrivals will help North Korea deal with its shortfall in foreign currency under sanctions.”

-Reporting by Ben Blanchard; Editing by Michael Perry and Clarence Fernandez
+Reporting by Ben Blanchard; Additional reporting by Hyonhee Shin in SEOUL; Editing by Michael Perry and Clarence Fernandez